Earn your degree online or on campus. Make a difference in a child’s education, right from the start!

 Why Early Childhood Education at Bay Path University?

-The Early Childhood Education curriculum includes courses in early literacy, motor development, math, science, and social and emotional development that prepare students to teach pre-k through second grade.
+The Early Childhood Education curriculum includes courses in early literacy, motor development, math, science, and social and emotional development.
+This program will prepare you to teach pre-K through second grade.
 Bay Path University provides both a licensure and non-licensure program.

 As a student in the licensure program, you will:

 - Pursue an education that prepares you to teach children with and without disabilities in pre-K through grade two

 - Complete a supervised field-based pre-practicum and student teaching practicum in a public early childhood classroom

 - Gain a level of experience for field-based work that exceeds requirements of the Massachusetts Department of Elementary and Secondary Education